 Manufacturing is safe

 It’s not the 1940s anymore, but the public’s view of manufacturing hasn’t kept up with the times.
 Gone are the days of dirty manufacturing environments, consisting solely of backbreaking labor.
-Today’s manufacturing industry is full of technologic advancements and automation that make jobs safer and protect employees from injury.
+Today’s manufacturing industry is full of technological advancements and automation that make jobs safer and protect employees from injury.